 4.Phone – at Gifgaff or Lebara, there are SIM cards with 2 or 4 Gb of mobile internet and unlimited calls for 10 Pounds / Month

 5.Food and daily expenses: let’s presume you are not eating just canned food and don’t make soup and beans stew to last you for the whole week at home.
-We go to the supermarket about twice a month and fill the trolley with vegetables, meat for freezing, carton milk, bottled water, some sweets and snacks, some beer to last for 2 weeks and from time to time something for the house.
-Such a basket costs about 140-150 pounds, so we are talking of 300 pounds per month for food and daily expenses (as a couple).
+We go to the supermarket about twice a month and fill the cart with vegetables, meat for the freezer, carton milk, bottled water, some sweets and snacks, some beer to last for 2 weeks and from time to time something for the house.
+Such a basket costs about 150 pounds, so we are talking of 300 pounds per month for food and daily expenses (as a couple).
 (10 pounds a day, which is reasonable).

 6. Fun and relaxation.
-Let’s assume that you are not sending all your spare cash home and that you’re not a pathetic depressive guy without a social life.
+Let’s assume that you are not sending all your spare cash home and that you have a social life.
 This implies you are going out with colleagues or friends once a week to eat and drink something.
 A meal at a restaurant costs you about 30 pounds per person.
 Stay for a few more drinks at the pub after, another 15 pounds per person.
 Once a month you go see a movie with popcorn, that is another 15 pounds per person.
 So it would be about 200 pounds a month for fun.
 But let’s just say that you don’t go out every weekend, you limit yourself to every second weekend because you’ll probably be too tired to go out every week.
 So the entertainment budget has halved and it’s now £ 100 a month.

 7. Optionals: subscription to the gym is around 26 pounds / month, cable TV to Romanian TV (satellite or internet) you can get for as low as 10 pounds / month.